 But finding the right balance or knowing which movements to do is not always easy – especially in the gym.
-Luckily though, David Lloyd Clubs Personal Trainer, Maureen Hudson MSc, from our Beckenham Club is a specialist in this area and has come up with a low-impact gym workout for over-50s.
-Designed to be inclusive for people of all abilities, including those with mobility challenges, it’s ideal for getting your joints moving, gently elevating your heart rate, and improving your overall flexibility, strength, and wellbeing.
+Luckily though, David Lloyd Clubs Personal Trainer, Maureen Hudson MSc, from David Lloyd Beckenham is a specialist in this area and has come up with a low-impact gym workout for over-55s.
+Designed to be inclusive for people of all fitness levels, it’s ideal for getting your joints moving, gently elevating your heart rate, and improving your overall flexibility, strength, and wellbeing.

 Let’s get moving!